mobeets/twitter-bot-bootstrap/README.md

     * ```heroku apps:rename YOUR_APP_NAME```

 2. Create a [new twitter account](https://twitter.com/).
-    * Instead of creating a new email account, add [a tag](http://en.wikipedia.org/wiki/Email_address#Address_tags) to an existing email account
+    * Use your current email to create the account by adding [a tag](http://en.wikipedia.org/wiki/Email_address#Address_tags).
        - Ex: _email@gmail.com_ => _email+twitterbot@gmail.com_
-    * Confirm the email address associated with your new twitter account.
+    * Confirm the email address associated with this new twitter account.

 4. Create a [new twitter app](https://dev.twitter.com/apps).
     * Under _Settings_ / _Application Type_: